handsontable/handsontable/docs/10.0/guides/integrate-with-angular/angular-custom-context-menu-example.md

 ---
-title: 'Angular: Custom context menu example'
+title: 'Custom context menu with Angular'
-metaTitle: 'Angular: Custom context menu example - Guide - Handsontable Documentation'
+metaTitle: 'Custom context menu with Angular - Guide - Handsontable Documentation'
 permalink: /10.0/angular-custom-context-menu-example
 ---

-# Angular: Custom context menu example
+# Custom context menu with Angular

 ## Overview
 The following is an implementation of the `@handsontable/angular` component with a custom context menu added.